Telecommunications in Pakistan: Perception survey

 LIRNEasia's Telecommunications Regulatory Environment (TRE) index summarizes stakeholders’ perception of the regulatory and policy environment and provides insight into how conducive the environment is for further development and progress.
 The most recent survey was conducted in July 2008 in eight Asian countries, including Pakistan.
 The tool measured seven dimensions: (i) market entry; (ii) access to scarce resources; (iii) interconnection; (iv) tariff regulation; (v) anti-competitive practices; (vi) universal services; and (vii) quality of service; for the fixed, mobile, and broadband sectors.

 The survey found that in Pakistan the mobile sector was most active, followed by broadband; while the fixed-line sector remained somewhat static.
 The parameters that improved compared to the 2006 survey were interconnection, tariff regulation, regulation of anti-competitive practices, and universal service obligation in the mobile sector; and market entry, interconnection, regulation of anti-competitive practices and universal service obligation in the fixed sector.
 Market entry received a low score in the mobile sector due to the perception that the cost of a new or renewal mobile license was prohibitive, thus posing a serious barrier to entry.
 However, this conclusion may have been incorrect, as the license fee, at least in the case of renewal by Mobilink GSM, was paid in installments over a period of three years.
 Thus, lack of complete information on the part of survey participants may have skewed the results.

 Mobile telecommunications

 Instaphone and Paktel were the pioneers in mobile communication in Pakistan during the 1990s.
 They were joined by Mobilink in 1998 which was owned by Motorola until its sale to ORASCOM.
 The trio offered AMPS services before switching to GSM in the early 2000s.
 Ufone joined the mix in 2001.
 The sector was highly regulated which led to high call rates and poor service quality.

-A new addition in Pakistan telecommunication, the Onic SIM made its debut in Pakistan on the auspicious date of August 14, 2023, during Pakistan Independence Day.
-Onic SIM number serials start from 0339.

 In January 2004 the Ministry of Information Technology issued its Mobile Cellular Policy with objectives to: